Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 14. If necessary, place a gauze pad under the tracheostomy plate.

-How to re-insert a tracheostomy tube
+How to reinsert a tracheostomy tube

-Follow the instructions below to re-insert the tube:
+Follow these instructions to reinsert the tube:

 3. Insert the obturator into the outer cannula.